 - Perceivable (for instance, by addressing text alternatives for images, captions for audio, adaptability of presentation, and color contrast) - Operable (by addressing keyboard access, color contrast, timing of input, seizure avoidance, and navigability) - Understandable (by addressing readability, predictability, and input assistance) - Robust (for instance, by addressing compatibility with assistive technologies)

 Legislation and regulations

 Accessibility of IT and information has become an area of increasing legislative importance.
-This section provides links to information about key legislation, regulations, and standards.
+The links listed below provide information about key legislation, regulations, and standards.

 - United States

 - Canada

 - Europe

 - United Kingdom

 - Australia

 - Worldwide